richameher/awsws-phdata-nlp/ProjectGoal.md

 The fields in the raw data include the title and review text.

 # End Goal
+The data is given to us already classified as a negative or positive review.
 Our first goal is to filter on the negative reivews and run a small sample on Amazon Comprehend to get topics.
 After understanding the topics, we pick the top n topics and apply those labels on that data.
 Then we train a classifier to predict the labels (topics) on the remaining negative labels.